Macau entry requirements for UK travellers: What visa or documents do you need?

 Handy tips to keep in mind:

 • Check your passport's expiry date: it might sound obvious, but it's one of the most common travel blunders.
-You'll need at least six months of validity left – without that, you won't even get past passport control!
+You'll need at least 90 days validity after departure date – without that, you won't even get past passport control!

 • Keep both digital and physical copies of your bookings: your outbound ticket, hotel, ferry if you're crossing from Hong Kong… Having them to hand will make any checks much smoother!